ME-314/Farm-Bike/README.md

 The render above outlines the key components of the machine.
 ### [Frame](https://github.com/ME-314/Farm-Bike/blob/main/Drafts/FrameAssembly.pdf)
 The frame is made out of Item modular aluminium extrusions, specifically the profile 8 series.
-This made the construction of the frame simple and required only of the shelf parts.
-The Item profile 8 can be substituted by any equivalent 40 mm * 40 mm T-slot aluminium extrusion.
-This size of extrusions constrained the design to use M8 fasteners throughout.
-The choice of aluminium extrusion was made to ensure availability of materials in any geographical region as well as ensure repairability, the ease of manufacture was of course a welcome bonus.
+This made the construction of the frame simple and required only off-the-shelf parts.
+The Item profile 8 can be substituted by any equivalent 40 mm $\times$ 40 mm T-slot aluminium extrusion.
+These diemntions correspond to a common industrial
+T-slot aluminium profile size.
+It was specifically chosen as a compromise between stiffness, weight and availability.
+Smaller profiles, such as 20 mm $\times$ 20 mm or 30 mm $\times$ 30 mm, are commonly used for light frames or small mechanical assemblies, but would provide less bending and torsional stiffness for a structure supporting a seated operator and transmitting pedalling loads.
+Larger profiles, such as 40 mm $\times$ 80 mm or 80 mm $\times$ 80 mm, would increase stiffness but would also make the structure heavier, more expensive and less practical to handle.

+The 40 mm $\times$ 40 mm profile therefore offers a suitable intermediate solution for this prototype.
+It is widely used in modular machine frames and workstations, and it is compatible with standard T-slot accessories such as brackets, corner connectors, end plates and sliding nuts.
+In addition, all the aluminum profiles were recovered from the SPOT workshop at EPFL and have been used in previous projects before ours.
 ### Drivetrain
 A transmission based on bicycle components is the optimal of the self solution to our problem.
 It offers robustness, ease of maintenance and worldwide availability at a low cost.
 The following components in the system required no modification from their retail configuration:
 - Cassette